celery/celery/docs/userguide/monitoring.rst

 .. versionadded:: 2.1

-:pogram:`celery` can also be used to inspect and manage worker nodes (and to some degree tasks).
+:program:`celery` can also be used to inspect and manage worker nodes (and to some degree tasks).

 To list all the commands available do::